flightplan-tool/flightplan/README.md

 # Flightplan

 Flightplan is a Javascript library that makes it easy to scrape and parse airline websites for award inventory.
-It uses Puppeteer for scraping, which is built on top of headless Chrome, meaning it behaves just like a full-fledged web browser, but it can be run from the command line with no visible window (allowing you to use your computer for other things).
-Furthermore, it can run on any platform supported by headless Chrome, which is just about everything (Windows, Mac, or Linux).
+It uses Puppeteer for scraping, which is built on top of Headless Chrome, meaning it behaves just like a full-fledged web browser, but it can be run from the command line with no visible window (allowing you to use your computer for other things).
+Furthermore, it can run on any platform supported by Headless Chrome, which is just about everything (Windows, Mac, or Linux).

 ![Flightplan Web UI](https://media.giphy.com/media/3JOyfG4DUoh4bpqUvY/giphy.gif)